Military Kids Move all the Time

 Get an 8×10 of their siblings and hang it on their wall.
 This way they can see them any time they want to and know they are nearby.

 Finally, get a photo album for them and a throwaway camera.
 Have them fill out the album with pictures they take of things they do when their sibling is away.
 When they see him/her again they can share.
 Don’t forget to make an album of them together for your little ones so they can see their sibling all the time too.
 Keep in mind their sibling has always been there since day one and now they are leaving.
 Little ones don’t always understand this.
 Try to think on their level and how they may feel like they are nearby or not gone forever.

 What did you do to help your younger children deal with big brother/sister joining the military?

-P. S. I do plan on updating this with a newer post once they get to their first duty station.
-So for any parents that have already been down this road I would love a comment on how you handled the transition not only for yourself but the younger siblings.
+For any parents that have already been down this road, I would love a comment on how you handled the transition not only for yourself but the younger siblings.